IBM-Bluemix-Docs/mass-data-migration/index.md

 After you submitted the request, the status for the request ticket appears as `Processing Request`.
 When your Request is accepted, {{site.data.keyword.IBM}} begins pre-configuring the next available device.

-When the device is being prepared the status on the [Requests](https://control.softlayer.com/storage/mdms){:new_window} page shows *Prepping Device* followed by *Awaiting Shipment*.
-After your Request enters *Awaiting Shipment* status, it can no longer be canceled.
+When the device is being prepared, the status on the [Requests](https://control.softlayer.com/storage/mdms){:new_window} page shows `Prepping Device` followed by `Awaiting Shipment`.
+After your Request enters `Awaiting Shipment` status, it can no longer be canceled.

 When the device is picked up by the carrier to be sent to your location, the Request status is updated to `Device Shipped`.
 The tracking number is shared with you in the **Order Details** section of the [Requests](https://control.softlayer.com/storage/mdms){:new_window} page.